bparanj/crystal/programming/ai/patents/reinforcement.md

 ---

-### **Conclusion**
 While the provided examples use **supervised learning**, reinforcement learning can complement or even replace parts of the workflow where dynamic exploration, optimization, or creative resolution is needed.
-If you’d like, I can help design a specific RL-based solution for one of the tasks in your project.
+Design a specific RL-based solution for one of the tasks in your project.